 These regulations are internal administrative regulations of the University and do not replace state laws or municipal ordinances.
-Violations 11 and 12 are subject to tow or immobilization without warning in addition to a fine.
+Violations 10 and 11 are subject to tow or immobilization without warning in addition to a fine.
 Parking regulations are enforced 24 hours a day, 7 days a week.

-- Improper display of permit-only current, valid permits may be displayed.
+- Improper display of permit.
+Only current, valid permits may be displayed; permit must be hanging from the rearview mirror.
 Permit number, barcode and expiration date must be visible.

-- Parking in posted or marked areas-no parking zones, yellow curbs, fire hydrant or fire lane, has marked areas, crosswalk, blocking a drive or another vehicle, tow zone, exceeding posted time limits or otherwise prohibited by signs.
+- Parking in posted or marked areas.
+No parking zones, yellow curbs, fire hydrant or fire lane, marked areas, crosswalk, blocking a drive or another vehicle, tow zone, exceeding posted time limits or otherwise prohibited by signs.

-- Parking in an area other than the type authorized by the permit displayed-example “ST” in “EM” or “Service” area or “EM” in a “Service” area.
+- Parking in an area other than the type authorized by the permit displayed.
+Example “ST” permit in “EM” or “Service” zone or “EM” permit in a “Service” zone.

 - Displaying a counterfeit or altered permit.